Why Do They Prick Your Newborn Baby’s Heel?

 Most newborns get a blood test in the first few days of life that comes by various names: “heel prick” test, newborn blood spot test or PKU test.
 Find out what conditions the test can detect.

-When a baby is born, there are many firsts: a first breath outside the womb, a first touch.
-If your child is born in a hospital, she will get another first — a first bandage.
-A nurse will whisk her away for a “heel prick” blood test.
+When your baby is born, there are many firsts: a first breath outside the womb, a first touch.
+If your baby is born in a hospital, they will also receive their first series of health screenings.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Every state in the United States requires newborns to have certain tests shortly after birth.
-A hearing test is common.
-And a pulse oximetry test determines the level of oxygen in an infant’s blood.
-(Low oxygen levels may indicate a serious heart defect.)
+Every state in the United States requires newborns to have certain health tests.
+A hearing test is required by law in certain states, for example, and a pulse oximetry test determines the level of oxygen in an infant’s blood.
+An abnormal oxygen level can indicate a critical heart malformation.

-Over time, states added tests for other conditions besides PKU.
-In particular, they test for conditions that:
+Over time, states added tests (Ohio has 38 conditions tested) for other conditions besides PKU to this heel prick test.
+In particular, they test for conditions that aren’t obvious at birth and are treatable before it is too late and symptoms appear.